Tim-Shaffer/bamazon/README.md

 # Getting started

 1. Fork the the repository into your own space on GitHub
 1. Clone your forked repository into your own workspace.
 1. Within the terminal and the folder containing the repository, you must install the required node package dependencies defined in the **package.json** file into your folder.
 Trigger the package install

 >
 > npm i
 >

 4. Create an environment `.env` file to contain information needed about your particular MySQL database server to be able to connect:

     DB_HOST=????
     DB_USER=????
     DB_PASS=????

-5. Update the specifics according to your system settings.
+5. Update the specifics according to your system settings and save.
 1. Open MySQL Workbench and connect to the Server that you identified in the environment variables.
 1. In a new Query Window, copy and run the following commands that are also found in the `bamazon.sql` file.

     -- Create the Database if it doesn't already exist CREATE DATABASE IF NOT EXISTS bamazon;